bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the representation of the HTML structure of a website

 2. What is an event?

+An event is any user interaction in a website

 3. What is an event listener?

+An event listener is the tracking process and action taken on an event

 4. Why would we convert a NodeList into an Array?

+When we need to use certain methods to create an appropriate response and utilize the information in a NodeList in the ways we want.

 5. What is a component?

+A component is a reusable piece of code used to build elements that we want to have the same or similar styling and functionality.

 ### Git Set up